 The theory test can be taken at any UK Driving Theory Test Centre, both parts are touch-screen computer based and taken at the same sitting.
-You need to pass both parts to pass the theory test.
+You need to take and pass both parts at the same sitting in order to pass the theory test.
 If you pass one part and fail the other you'll fail the whole test and need to take both parts again.

 The multiple-choice part has a time limit of 57 minutes and the pass mark is 43 out of 50.

 The hazard perception part is made up of a series of 14 video clips and the pass mark is 44 out of 50.